 14 Gloucestershire venues with a fascinating history

-By Zoe Gater | Published
+By Jake Chown | Published

 Situated in Nailsworth on the banks of the River Frome, Egypt Mill stands on the site of a small, 14th century corn mill — of which one roadside wall still remains today.
 The first official record of the hotel and restaurant dates back to 1656, when it was bought by London haberdasher George Hudson.

-By 1675, the building contained two fulling mills, a gig mill and a dyehouse and belonged to Richard Webb, who assumed the name Pharaoh.
-While he may have christened the mill, historians are still unsure how it became known as ‘Egypt’ – with one theory attributing its name to the early Egyptian travellers that once settled on the river banks.
+By 1675, the building contained two fulling mills, a gig mill and a dye house and belonged to Richard Webb, who assumed the name Pharaoh.
+While he may have christened the mill, historians are still unsure how it became known as ‘Egypt’ — with one theory attributing its name to the early Egyptian travellers that once settled on the river banks.

-Stonehouse Court Hotel’s fascinating history
+Stonehouse Court Hotel

 Now a picturesque hotel and restaurant, Stonehouse Court was once the town’s manor house.
-It boasts a fascinating history which dates back to the Anglo-Saxon era, when the rights and tenement of the manorial lordship were granted to William D’Ow by his cousin, William the Conqueror.
+It boasts a fascinating history which dates back to the Anglo-Saxon era, when the rights and tenement of the manorial lordship were granted to William De Ow by his cousin, William the Conqueror.

-The next thousand years saw the rights change hands several times with a period of occupancy by the Earls of Arundel; as well as a minor Wars of the Roses battle on the grounds of the estate; and a devastating fire in 1908, which is responsible for Stonehouse Court’s unauthenticated ghost, John Henry the butler, who supposedly started the blaze.
+The next thousand years saw the rights change hands several times with a period of occupancy by the Earls of Arundel; a minor Wars of the Roses battle on the grounds of the estate; and a devastating fire in 1908, which is responsible for Stonehouse Court’s unauthenticated ghost, John Henry the butler, who supposedly started the blaze.

 Dating back to 947AD, The Porch House in Stow-on-the-Wold is commonly thought to be England’s oldest inn.
 Historians believe it was originally a hospice, built on land owned by Evesham Abbey by order of Aethelmar, the Duke of Cornwall.